rhansen2/dyndao/README.md

 *MISC.*

 JSON leaves much to be desired due to Go's type model.
-Mapping reliably between JSON and an ORM is fraught with issues due to assumptions that Go makes with regards to map[string]interface{}.
-Please take the opinions here with a grain of salt, as one of the authors is originally a Perl programmer.

-Nonetheless, the authors of this package have attempted to manage these issues where possible.

 It may be necessary in some situations to store certain values as strings to avoid the issues hinted at above.
 At least one such issue has resulted from unsigned integer hash values that needed to be stored as strings within object.Object (to avoid being converted to Go's float64 type), only to later be mapped to number fields in the relevant database tables.

 *CODE LAYOUT*